paul-hammant/tbd/content/index.md

 The largest of development organizations, like Google (as mentioned) and Facebook practice it at scale.

-Over 30 years different [advances to source-control technologies and related tools/techniques](/game-changers/) have made Trunk-Based Development more (and occasionally less) influential.
+Over 30 years different [advances to source-control technologies and related tools/techniques](/game-changers/) have made Trunk-Based Development more (and occasionally less) prevalent, but is has been a branching model that many have stuck with through the years.

 ## This site

-This site attempts to collect all the related facts, rationale and techniques for Trunk-Based Development together in one place, complete with twenty-four diagrams to help explain things.
+This site attempts to collect all the related facts, rationale and techniques for Trunk-Based Development together in one place, complete with twenty-five diagrams to help explain things.
 All without using TBD as an acronym even ~~once~~ twice.